 As of March 31, 2013

 Silvercrest L.P.

-Actual rest Pro Forma
+Actual Silvercrest P

-(1 ınaudited)
+(unaudited)

-(dollar s in thousands)
+(dollars in thousands)

-Cash and cash equivalents (1) \$ 4,355 \$ 15,745
+Cash and cash equivalents (1) \$ 4,355 \$ 14,434

-Total long-term debt, including current portion 4,350 10,350
+Total long-term debt, including current portion 4,350 11,350

 Total redeemable equity 111,048

-Total (deficit) equity (79,204) 69,920
+Total (deficit) equity (79,204) 57,537

-Total capitalization \$ 36,194 \$ 80,270
+Total capitalization \$ 36,194 \$ 68,887

-(1) Prior to the consummation of this offering, Silvercrest L.P. intends to make a distribution to its existing limited partners in the aggregate amount of approximately \$10.0 million.
-The distribution will be funded partially from undistributed earnings and cash accumulated subsequent to March 31, 2013 and partially from borrowings under SAMG LLC's proposed credit facility.
+(1) Prior to the consummation of this offering, Silvercrest L.P. will make a distribution to its existing limited partners in the aggregate amount of approximately \$10.0 million.
+The distribution will be funded partially from undistributed earnings and cash accumulated subsequent to March 31, 2013 and partially from borrowings under a new credit facility which the subsidiaries of Silvercrest L.P. have entered into with City National Bank.
 Such distribution will be funded at the time of the reorganization but before the consummation of this offering.
 The pro forma effect of the reorganization and the offering on Cash and cash equivalents does not reflect the undistributed earnings and cash which we have accumulated subsequent to March 31, 2013.
 This distribution is reflected in the "Silvercrest Asset Management Group Inc. Consolidated Pro Forma" column of the Unaudited Pro Forma Consolidated Statement of Financial Condition as of March 31, 2013 included in "Unaudited Pro Forma Consolidated Financial Information" included elsewhere in this prospectus.